lacanoid/datalink/docs/functions.md

     (1 row)

 For READ ACCESS DB datalinks URL will contain read access token.
-Tokens are generated when INTEGRITY ALL datalinks are stored in tables.
+Tokens are generated when INTEGRITY ALL datalinks are stored in tables and are used to authorize read access to the file content.

     mydb=# create table t ( link datalink(122) );
     NOTICE:  DATALINK DDL:TRIGGER on t